InnerversePortmanteau/Wrongness-Portfolio-Knowledge-Acceleration-System/docs/RISK_MANAGEMENT.md

 - **User Adoption**: Will the "cost" of documenting errors feel too high for users, leading to abandonment?
 - **Data Import Complexity**: How difficult will it be to parse various external dataset formats (e.g., PDF, unstructured web pages)?
 - **Metric Accuracy**: Are the current ROI and time-saved calculations truly representative of value, or do they need refinement?
+- **Tooling Stability**: When will "VM Modules" become stable in Node.js, and what changes will be required in our test script when that happens?
+- **Dependency Migration**: What is the scope of work required to migrate to React Router v7 and adopt its new features (e.g., `v7_startTransition`)?

 ### 3. Unknown Knowns (Untapped Knowledge)